rlogiacco/AnalogButtons/README.md

 Button aButton = Button(512, &aButtonClick);
 ```

-In its most evolved form, a button definition looks like the following.
+In its most complex form, a button definition includes also a reference to a _hold function_ and the parameters to detect the _hold minimum time_ and _reset delay_, looking like the following.

 ```